olivierhagolle/maja_peps/readme.md

 It will submit Maja processing for the Sentinel-2 L1C products acquired in 2017 above Toulouse (31TCJ tile).
 A log file is issued which is necessary to check the completion and download the products with full_maja_download.py.
 If you want to start several tiles in paralllel, remember to specify a different logfile, or you will lose the information to retrive the data.
 If you have done such an error (I know it will happen ;) ), it is still possible to retrieve the results from the PEPS interface after having logged.

-The option `-a peps.txt` provides the authentification information.
+The option `-a peps.txt` provides the authentification information (see below  for its format)

 *Specifying the relative orbit*